braze-inc/braze-docs/_docs/_developer_guide/platform_wide/getting_started/integration_overview.md

 Data points are a structure by which you ensure you're capturing the right data for your marketers, not just "any" data you can possibly vacuum up.
 Familiarize yourself with [data points][10].

 ### Migrating legacy user data
-You can use [Braze's Track User endpoint][17] to migrate historical data that was recorded outside of Braze.
+You can use [Braze's Track Users endpoint][17] to migrate historical data that was recorded outside of Braze.
 Examples of commonly imported data include push tokens and past purchases.
 This endpoint can be used for one-off imports or regular batch updates.

 You can also import users and update customer attribute values through a one-time [CSV upload][18] to the dashboard.
 Uploading CSVs can be helpful for marketers, while our REST API allows for greater flexibility.

 ### Setting up session tracking
-The Braze SDK generates "start session" and "session end" data points.
+The Braze SDK generates "open session" and "close session" data points.
 The Braze SDK also flushes data at regular intervals.
 Refer to these links for session tracking default values, all of which can be customized ([Android][19], [iOS][20], [web][21]).

 ### Tracking custom events, attributes, and purchase events
 Coordinate with your team to set up your planned data schema, including custom events, user attributes, and purchase events.
 Your [custom data scheme][22] will be entered using the dashboard and must match exactly what you implement during SDK integration.

 {% alert tip %}
 User IDs, called `external_id`s in Braze, should be set for all known users.
 These should be unchanging and accessible when a user opens the app, allowing you to track your users across devices and platforms.
-See the [User lifecycle][23] article for best practices.
+See the [User lifecycle]({{site.baseurl}}/user_guide/data_and_analytics/user_data_collection/user_profile_lifecycle/) article for best practices.
 {% endalert %}

 ### Other tools